-Supporting resilience and vulnerability in rehearsal & performance
+Supporting resilience & vulnerability in the creative process

 Photo: Manon Bourgeois